GoogleCloudDataproc/hadoop-connectors/gcs/CONFIGURATION.md

 * `fs.gs.hierarchical.namespace.folders.enable` (default: `true`)

-    If true, the connector will use native HNS APIs for `rename` and `delete` operations on Hierarchical Namespace (HNS) enabled buckets.
+    By default, the connector will use native HNS APIs for `rename` and `delete` operations on Hierarchical Namespace (HNS) enabled buckets.
 This includes using the `renameFolder` API for directory renames and deleting native folders during `delete` operations.